IBM-Bluemix-Docs/compare-comply/schema.md

     - `section_title`: If identified, the location of a section title contained in the current table.
 Empty if no section title is identified.
       - `text`: The text of the identified section title.
       - `location`: The location of the section title in the input document as defined by its `begin` and `end` indexes.
+    - `title`: If identified, the title or caption of the current table of the form `Table x.: ...`.
+Empty when no title is identified.
+When exposed, the `title` is also excluded from the `contexts` array of the same table.
+      - `location`: The location of the title in the input document as defined by its `begin` and `end` indexes.
+      - `text`: The text of the identified table title or caption.
     - `table_headers`: An array of table-level cells applicable as headers to all the other cells of the current table.
 Each table header is defined as a collection of the following elements:
       - `cell_id`: The unique ID of the cell in the current table.
       - `location`: The location of the cell in the input document as defined by its `begin` and `end` indexes.